Liverpool player ratings: one player gets 3/10 and several 4/10s in Real Madrid loss

-Liverpool player ratings: one player gets 3/10 and several 4/10s in Real Madrid loss - gallery
+Liverpool player ratings: one player gets 3/10 and lots of 4/10s in Real Madrid loss - gallery

 Liverpool player ratings from the 5-2 loss against Real Madrid in the Champions League last-16 first leg.